|Indicator||Q4 2018||Q4 2019||Annual change||Annual change (%)|

 |Employees reporting earning less than National Minimum Wage||24,500||21,900||-2,600||-10.6|

 |Total employees reporting earning National Minimum Wage or less||137,200||122,800||-14,400||-10.5|

 |Employees reporting earning more than National Minimum Wage||1,679,600||1,787,400||107,800||6.4|

 |Proportion of employees reporting earning National Minimum Wage or less (%)1||7.6||6.4||-||-|

 |1 Note: Denominator excludes employees whose National Minimum Wage status was Not stated|

-The proportion of employees who reported earning more than the NMW was 92.4%, up from 91.4% a year earlier.
-See tables 1a and 1b and figure 1.
+The proportion of employees who reported earning more than the NMW was 93.6%, up from 92.4% a year earlier.
+See table 1a and 1b and figure 1.

 The LFS is not designed to be an earnings survey; rather it is the official source of employment and unemployment statistics in Ireland and is conducted across a representative sample of households throughout the country.
 Therefore, the earnings data in this release is based on each respondent self-reporting their income and as a result some caution is urged in the interpretation of this data.
 In addition, as the data presented in the release is collected directly from individual respondents, caution is urged in comparing these results to data collected directly from business enterprises.

 As a number of respondents did not report their status with regard to the NMW, these respondents are identified as ‘Not stated’ in the relevant data tables and are excluded from the denominator in calculating the share or proportion of all respondents on the NMW.